DeviprasadShetty9833/GitHub_guide/README.md

 # GitHub_guide

-To host a website on GitHub using GitHub Pages, follow these steps:
+# Hosting a website on GitHub using GitHub Pages:

 ```html
 • Create a New Repository: